grame-cncm/faustdoc/src/manual/syntax.md

 #### `rint` Primitive

-Closest int can be expressed as `rint` in Faust.
+Closest int (using the current rounding mode) can be expressed as `rint` in Faust.

 * **Type:** \(\mathbb{S}^{1}\rightarrow\mathbb{S}^{1}\)
 * **Mathematical Description:** \(y(t)=\mathrm{rintf}(x(t))\)